Skip to content

 Spark plug replacement costs €50 to €150 for a set.
 Individual ignition coils cost €30 to €75 each.
 Total repair with labour is typically €150 to €500, making this one of the more affordable check engine light fixes.

-Less common misfire causes include fuel injector problems, low compression (worn piston rings or leaking valves), and vacuum leaks.
-If new plugs and coils don't resolve the misfire, the diagnosis needs to go deeper.
+Less common misfire causes include fuel injector problems and low compression (worn piston rings or leaking valves).
+Vacuum leaks can also trigger misfires by leaning out the mixture.
+If new plugs and coils don't resolve it, the diagnosis needs to go deeper.

 This is the code that makes people nervous, because catalytic converters are expensive, typically €800 to €2,500 depending on the car.
 European vehicles with integrated manifold catalytic converters (common on VW, BMW, and Mercedes) can exceed €3,000.
 P0420 means the Bank 1 catalytic converter efficiency is below the threshold the computer expects.
 P0430 is the same thing for Bank 2 (V6 and V8 engines have two banks).